metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 The installation of the mirrord operator defines two [custom resources]( https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) on your cluster: namespaced `MirrordPolicy` and clusterwide `MirrordClusterPolicy`.
-By creating policies you can limit the use of some features of mirrord with selected targets.
+With these policies you can limit the use of some features of mirrord for selected targets.

 `MirrordPolicy` and `MirrordClusterPolicy` have the exact same specification.
 `MirrordPolicy` can apply only to targets living in the same namespace,